-The above discussed tax versus fees distinction has been created with the Tax Injunction Act which has in turn introduced another class of litigation for purposes of determining the jurisdiction of a federal court.
+The above-discussed tax versus fees distinction has been created with the Tax Injunction Act which has, in turn, introduced another class of litigation for purposes of determining the jurisdiction of a federal court.
 As per Eversheds Sutherland (US) LLP, the Tax Injunction Act has created an arbitrary distinction between the tax and fees and has arbitrarily given the state legislatures the ability to draft their statutes with the purpose of avoiding federal court jurisdiction.
-The Tax Injunction Act along with the elimination of mandatory Supreme Court review of certain state court decision had led to a situation where states court decision in tax law matters are not being subject to federal court review.
+The Tax Injunction Act along with the elimination of mandatory Supreme Court review of certain state court decisions had led to a situation where states court decisions in tax law matters is not being subject to federal court review.

 Research and Writing By: Team Draft n Craft